Aunt Vadge: I got touched through my clothes and now it’s bleeding and sore

 Dear Aunt Vadge,

-Last night my boyfriend fingered me on top of my clothing where my urethra is.
+Last night my boyfriend fingered me on top of my clothing, where my urethra is.
 It was painful, but I was enjoying it.
-This was the first time doing anything since being sexually assaulted last June (not my boyfriend).
-Yesterday was also the day I got off my period.
+This was the first time I’d done anything since being sexually assaulted last June (not by my boyfriend).
+Yesterday was also the day my period ended.

-After he was done, I went to the bathroom and it stung to pee and I was bleeding.
-This morning, I went and checked and it is red and swollen and still hurts a lot and feels sore even just lying down or sitting or walking.
-But when I pee it stings.
+After he was done I went to the bathroom, and it stung to pee and I was bleeding.
+This morning I checked and it’s red and swollen and still hurts a lot – sore even lying down, sitting or walking, and it stings when I pee.
 I don’t want to tell my parents or a doctor.

-Do you think the pain and swelling will go away on its own within a couple days.
+Do you think the pain and swelling will go away on its own within a couple of days?
 Any suggestions?
 I’m 18 and a virgin.

 Sincerely,